stefanskiasan/MCP-Nest-virtual/README.md

 A NestJS module to effortlessly expose tools, resources, and prompts for AI, from your NestJS applications using the **Model Context Protocol (MCP)**.

-`@rekog/mcp-nest` handles the complexity of setting up MCP servers.
-You define tools, resources, and prompts in a way that's familiar in NestJS and leverage the full power of dependency injection to utilize your existing services.
+with `@rekog/mcp-nest` you define tools, resources, and prompts in a way that's familiar in NestJS and leverage the full power of dependency injection to utilize your existing codebase in building complex enterprise ready MCP servers.

 ## Features

-- 🚀 HTTP+SSE, Streamable HTTP, and STDIO Transport
+- 🚀 Support for all Transport Types:
+  - Streamable HTTP
+  - HTTP+SSE
+  - STDIO
 - 🔍 Automatic `tool`, `resource`, and `prompt` discovery and registration
-- 💯 Zod-based request validation
+- 💯 Zod-based tool call validation
 - 📊 Progress notifications
 - 🔒 Guard-based authentication
-- ⏱️ Automatic SSE ping to maintain long connections

 ## Installation